what awaits you

 What are the different olive tree varieties?
 Where do they grow?
 How was olive oil produced in the past centuries and how is it made now?

 The answers to these questions lay at the Musée de l'Huile d'Olive!

 A Convivial and Educational Journey through Time

-From picking to manufacturing, old presses to new technologies: The Olive Oil Museum offers a unique insight into the Meditarranean Cuisine's most prestigious product.
-Enjoy an entertaining visit featuring an original scenography and multimedia presentations.
+From picking to production, old presses to modern technology: The Olive Oil Museum presents a unique journey into the prestigious condiment of the Meditarranean Cuisine's history.
+Discover an entertaining tour highlighted through original scenography and multimedia presentations.